 (ii) to have been signed, and (iii) to constitute a record established and maintained in the ordinary governing bodies, have caused this Agreement to be executed in accordance with the authority of

 IN WITNESS WHEREOF, the undersigned governmental units, by action of their

 Minn.
 Stat. § 471.59.

 Remainder of page intentionally left blank.
 Signature pages follow.

-November 14, 2022.
+Approved by the City Council November 14, 20 ZZ.